What is Google AdWords?

 Their are many tracking options.
 Google refers to them as "Conversions".
 Using code provided by Google, you can track the success of your ads.
 This includes tracking how many calls you received (and whether these calls were from the ad or from your website).

 1. The Cost

 Google AdWords works on a cost per click (CPC) model.
 This means you pay for every click on your ads.
 How much is each click?
-It usually ranges from $1 to $10 dollars, but can be higher for more competitive keywords.
+It usually ranges from $1 to $30 dollars, but can be higher for more competitive keywords.
 Needless to say, the cost of an AdWords campaign can quickly rack up.
 So you have to be careful to set it up correctly.

 2. Beware the Google AdWords Reps

-However, it's not always a good thin for doctors.
+However, it's not always a good thing for doctors.
 You do not want to be paying for patients who have little or no chance of scheduling an appointment.
 So when setting up and managing your AdWords campaign, be sure to work with an AdWords specialist and not just the Google AdWords employees.